 Infigen Energy (IFN) and Suntech Power Holdings Co.
-(STP) cut the size of a solar plant proposed for Australia’s New South Wales state to about a quarter of the original plan as they vie for federal funds.
+(STP:US) cut the size of a solar plant proposed for Australia’s New South Wales state to about a quarter of the original plan as they vie for federal funds.

 The Australian company and China’s Suntech want to develop a 35-megawatt solar project after failing in an attempt to get a government grant for a 150-megawatt plan, Miles George, managing director of Sydney-based Infigen, said in a phone interview yesterday.
 The solar plant would be located next to Infigen’s 140.7-megawatt Capital Wind Farm, George said.

 “It’s significantly smaller, but nevertheless a reasonable-scale project by world standards,” he said, declining to provide a cost estimate for the plant.

 The Infigen and Suntech venture was referred to the Australian Renewable Energy Agency by Resources Minister Martin Ferguson in June after losing a bid for funds in the government’s Solar Flagships program.
 The government agency is in talks with Infigen and Pacific Hydro Pty. about funding projects as the country moves toward a target of getting 20 percent of its power from renewable energy by 2020.

 While the government in June awarded A$129.7 million to AGL Energy Ltd. (AGK) and First Solar Inc. (FSLR:US) to build a 159-megawatt solar project in New South Wales, it scrapped a plan to provide A$464 million to an Areva SA (AREVA) venture after the Queensland government pulled funding for the 250-megawatt project.

 The renewable energy agency, set up last year to help the industry expand, is targeting smaller, “sensible-scale” solar- power projects, George said in an e-mail.